The Anglo-American Adventure

 America's Most Difficult Years

 We are now ready to discuss the most destructive conflict in US history, the American Civil War (also known as the War Between the States, the War of Rebellion, the War for Southern Independence, or the War of Northern Aggression, depending on your point of view).
 Together the North and South recruited or drafted more than three million men into their armies and navies, a full tenth of the US population when the war started, of which approximately 600,000 were killed and 400,000 were wounded.
 More than 2,400 battles and skirmishes took place, 40 percent of them in Virginia and Tennessee, but spread over an area that stretched all the way from Picacho Pass, Arizona to St. Albans, Vermont (see the raid on St. Albans in Chapter 3).
-In addition the war cost $4 billion (mostly raised by the sale of bonds), destroyed property valued at $5 billion, brought freedom to four million black slaves, and left emotional scars that have not completely healed after more than 140 years, especially in the South.
+In addition the war cost $7 billion for both sides, destroyed property valued at $5 billion, brought freedom to four million black slaves, and left emotional scars that have not completely healed after more than a century and a half, especially in the South.

 In the end the nation came back together again, but the Union that Northerners fought to preserve and Southerners fought to leave was replaced by another one.
 Before the war most Americans saw the federal government as a far-off body which they rarely thought much about; now Washington interfered so much in their lives that just about everybody expected it to do so again in the future.
 And the process of industrialization, having begun a few years before the Civil War started, would cause economic upheaval for generations.
 The United States would be transformed from a society of simple farmers and shopkeepers to a society of bustling cities, factories, railroads and big corporations.
 For the government and a few individuals, industrialization generated amazing amounts of wealth, and since capitalism gives power to those who have money, this meant that in the last years of the nineteenth century, the United States would become strong enough to take on any other nation.
 The war and industrialization are the reasons why the year 1861 was chosen as the date to begin the narrative for this chapter, and why "Industrial America" was chosen as the chapter name.